arista-eosplus/eapish/README.md

 # TESTING

 The client shell provides unit tests for all functionality.
 The unit tests can be run without an EOS node.
-In order to setup your enivornment for running the tests, use the ``dev-requirements.txt`` file with PIP.
+In order to setup your environment for running the tests, use the ``dev-requirements.txt`` file with PIP.
 Then to run the unit tests, simply run ``make tests`` from the root of the eapish folder.